gregerspoulsen/system-setup/README.md

 # Introduction
-Basic setup for Ubuntu based system with i3 window manger.
+Basic setup for Ubuntu based system with i3 window manager.

 # Purpose
 The purpose of this project is two fold: